lihaoranIcefire/math/PersonalNotes/MLNotes.md

 3. The magnitude of the distances between clusters shouldn't be interpreted.
 4. tSNE results should not be used as statistical evidence or proof of something, and it sometimes can produce clusters that aren't actually true.
 Thus it is always a good practice to run it a few times to ensure that the cluster persists.

-### $k$ means clustering
+### $K$ means clustering
-*$k$ means clustering* tries to divide a dataset into $k$ clusters.
+*$K$ means clustering* tries to divide a dataset into $k$ clusters.
 Start with random guess of $k$ centroids.
 Then group all points according to distance to the centroids.
 Recalculate the centroid as the average of each group.
 Repeat these steps until you see no change of groups.

-#### How to choose the best $k$?
+#### How to choose the best $K$?
-Typically we run the algorithm multiple times examing the behaviour of the model depending on different values of $k$ according to some metric, and then choose the best.
+Typically we run the algorithm multiple times examing the behaviour of the model depending on different values of $K$ according to some metric, and then choose the best.
 1. The *elbow method*.
 We first calculate the *inertia* of the resulting clustering, which is defined to be
     $$
     \sum_{i=1}^n\operatorname{dist}(X^{(i)},c^{(i)})^2